-- 1. Touch the Menu field.

-- The list of operating modes are displayed.

-- 2. Touch the "Assist" text field.

-- The categories are displayed.

-- 3. Touch the required category.

-- The foods in this category are displayed.

-- 4. Touch the required food.

-- The individual dishes are displayed.

-- 5. Touch the required dish.

-- The settings for this dish appear on the display.
-For many dishes, you can change the settings to suit your needs.
+- 1. Touch the Menu field. - The list of operating modes is displayed. - 2.
+Touch the "Assist" text field.
+The categories are displayed. - Touch the required category.
+The foods in this category are displayed. - 4.
+Touch the required food.
+The individual dishes are displayed. - Touch the required dish.
+The settings for this dish appear on the display.
+For many dishes, you can change the settings to suit

-- For some dishes, you must set the weight instead.
+For some dishes, you must set the weight instead.
+Tip: The "Tip" text field provides you with information about accessories and shelf height.

-- 6. Press the \(\rightarrow \text{Start/Stop button to start.} \)
+6. Press the Start/Stop button to start.

-The cooking time counts down on the display.
+The cooking time counts down in the display.

 The appliance begins to heat up.

 Once the cooking time has elapsed, an audible signal sounds.
-The appliance stops heating.
+The appliance stops heating up.

-When your dish is ready, switch off the appliance using the 1 On/Off button.
+When your dish is ready, use the 1 On/Off button to switch off the appliance.